HOW TO SPOT WELD STAINLESS STEELS!

 3. WELD TIME is the length of time the main welding current is initiated4.
 FORGE TIME is the time taken after the weld has completed that the electrodes maintain their force.
 This is to ensure that the weld pool has solidified before the pressure is released

-5. OFF TIME is used in automatic welding and is the time between one weld finishing and the electrode pressure releasing and another starting.
+5. OFF TIME is used in automatic welding and is the time between one weld finishing and the electrode pressure releasing and another starts.

 The above parameters are only a guide and correct adjustment for your particular application must be attempted to obtain the correct quality.
 Visual inspection apart from splashout and spot indentation must be don with a destructive peel test to ensure quality.